 Choose the region you want to target.
 Once you do, click Next.

 Now it’s time for the fun part: Crafting the actual ad itself.

 In this section, you’ll be able to create the ad’s headline as well as the description.
 All of it is made even easier with the ad preview box on the right side.

 Google also offers helpful tips and sample ads for you to jumpstart your ad writing.

 There’s only one thing you need to know about writing great ad copy: Know your audience.

 That’s it.
 There’s no big secret or trick to writing captivating copy.
-Once you know your target market and exactly what their pain points are, you’ll be able to create copy that’ll send them click on your ad faster than you can say, “Don Draper.”
+Once you know your target market and exactly what their pain points are, you’ll be able to create content that’ll send them click on your ad faster than you can say, “Don Draper.”

 This part is straightforward.
 Enter in all of your billing information as well as any promotional codes you might have for a discount.

 Then click on Submit.

 Congratulations!
 You just created your first Google Ad!